Home Compare ADM.L vs AOF.DE

 Admiral Group vs ATOSS Software: Which Stock Looks Stronger in 2026?

-ATOSS Software SE holds the cleaner structural position, with the lead spread across stability and growth.
+The structural profiles are close, with ATOSS Software SE carrying a narrow edge on growth.
 Admiral still has the edge on valuation, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Admiral, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with ATOSS Software SE, but the market is not currently confirming it.

 Trajectory Similarity